analytehealth/django-analytics/README.md

 ----------
 - 0.8
   - Corrected name of user chart.
+  - Added try / except block around middleware to avoid 500 error when client doesn't exist or can't be found.

 - 0.7.1
   - Fix for issue #5 - Created date on RequestEvent is storing the wrong date